 The Port Stephens Development Control Plan 2014 (DCP) contains planning provisions, which provide further guidance to those provisions under the LEP.
-Both the LEP and DCP are key matters for consideration when Council is assessing development under s79C of the Environmental Planning and Assessment Act 1979.
-Read more about the Port Stephens Development Control Plan.
+Both plans are key matters for consideration when Council is assessing development under s79C of the EP&A Act.

 Previous LEP maps

-The following LEP maps relate to certain sites having potential dwelling entitlements.
-Please note, some of these maps are large in file size and will take a little while to open.
+These maps relate to certain sites having potential dwelling entitlements.
+Some of these maps are large in file size and will take a little while to open.

 - Map 1 - 1987 Local Environmental Plan - Seaham (PDF 19.3MB)

 - Map 2 - 1987 Local Environmental Plan - Williamtown (PDF 18MB)

 - Map 3 - 1987 Local Environmental Plan - Fullerton Cove (PDF 16.3MB)

 - Map 4 - 1987 Local Environmental Plan - Tomaree (PDF 16.2MB)